hoichi/hoichi.io/contents/blog/2019-11-04-Type-And-Test-Driven-Development.md

 let postWithDate = ((fullPath, dateStr)) =>
   Post.{
     meta: {
-      ...AnyOld.meta,
+      ...Any.Old.meta,
       date: Js.Date.fromString(dateStr),
     },
     title: "",
     content: Markup.Markdown(""),
     excerpt: Markup.Markdown(""),
     source: {
-      ...AnyOld.source,
+      ...Any.Old.source,
       path: {
-        ...AnyOld.source.path,
+        ...Any.Old.source.path,
         full: fullPath,
       },
     },
   };
 ```

-Did you notice how I didn’t have to update `postArray` and `addPosts`?
+Digression: did you notice how I didn’t have to update `postArray` and `addPosts`?
 Point-free programming in OCaml is pretty neat, even without the `composeRight` operator.

 Anyway, here’s how tests should look now: